-where ε_i is a random error, and subscript i stands for an index of households who are ordered from the bottom with regard to the pretax income in each sample.
-According to the empirical approach of Lambert and Thorensen (2009), we evaluated the goodness-of-fit of the regression based on a measure of R^2 .
-If the fit is good, we can transform year t posttax income y_i^t into base-year-adjusted values of posttax income \hat{y}i^t , which is calculated by $\exp(\hat{a} + \hat{b} \ln y_i^t)$ and where the circumflex symbol denotes estimated or fitted value.
-Analogous to this procedure, a base-year-adjusted value of taxable income \hat{z}i^t in year t is calculated from a year t taxable income z_i^t .
+where $\epsilon_i$ is a random error, and subscript i stands for an index of households who are ordered from the bottom with regard to the pretax income in each sample.
+According to the empirical approach of Lambert and Thorensen (2009), we evaluated the goodness-of-fit of the regression based on a measure of $R^2$ .
+If the fit is good, we can transform year t posttax income $y_i^t$ into base-year-adjusted values of posttax income $\hat{y}i^t$ , which is calculated by $\exp(\hat{a} + \hat{b} \ln y_i^t)$ and where the circumflex symbol denotes estimated or fitted value.
+Analogous to this procedure, a base-year-adjusted value of taxable income $\hat{z}i^t$ in year t is calculated from a year t taxable income $z_i^t$ .
 By comparing inequality measures that are computed from these transplanted pretax income, taxable income, and posttax income, we again examined redistributive effects of tax rates and tax base.

-Insert Tables 13, 14, and 15 16 about here
+Insert Tables 13, 14, 15 and 16 about here

-Table 13 provides the estimation results of the regressions where logs of the base year-1984, 1994, and 2004-pretax income are regressed on every year's pretax income.
-Less than one-third of R^2 values for the regressions are above 0.95, and some of them are below 0.90.
-Thus, for Japanese income data employed here, the T-C procedure is not a good estimation methodology to compare pretax and posttax income relative to the fixed income approach, which contradicts the recommendation of Lambert and Thorensen (2009).
-Tables 14, 15, and 16 present the results of the T-C procedure for 1984, 1994, and 2004 incomes.
-In line with the results of the fixed income approach, all the inequality indices demonstrate that total redistribution effects of the tax policies declined from 1984 to 2009.
-When looking at variation in total redistribution effects of each period, in 1984-1989 the inequality measures rose, whereas in 1994-1999 and 2004-2009 they fell.
-Moreover, from a number of the progressivity measures it is inferred that in 1984-1989 and 1994-1999 the tax reforms toward less progressive tax rates and lower tax base made the equalizing effects of tax rates intense, but such effects of tax base weak.
-However, some indices of rate effects and base effects-such as the 1984-1989 growth rate for the BD index with 1984 income as a base and the 1994-1999 growth rates for the two BD indices with 1994 income as a base-exhibit the opposite signs to the formers, thereby implying that the worse fits of the regressions somewhat affect the estimates.
-It follows that although in the current analysis the T-C procedure is not better than the fixed income approach, we can attain substantially the same pattern of changes in the inequality measures as when the fixed income approach is used.
+Table 13 provides the estimation results of the regressions where logs of the base year-1984, 1994, and 2004-pretax incomes are regressed on every year's pretax income.
+Less than one-third of $R^2$ values for the regressions are above 0.95, and some of them are below 0.90.
+Thus, it is noted that for Japanese income data employed here, the T-C procedure is not an adequate estimation methodology to compare pretax and posttax incomes relative to the fixed income approach, which contradicts the recommendation of Lambert and Thorensen (2009).
+Tables 14, 15 and 16 present the results of the T-C procedure for 1984, 1994, and 2004 incomes.
+In line with the results of the fixed income approach, all the inequality indices demonstrate that overall redistribution effects of the tax policies declined from 1984 to 2009.
+When looking at variation in the redistribution effects of each period, in 1984-1989 the inequality measures rose, whereas dropped in 1994-1999 and 2004-2009.
+Moreover, it is inferred from these progressivity measures that in 1984-1989 and 1994-1999, the tax reforms toward less progressive tax rates and lower tax base made the equalizing effects of tax rates intense, but such effects of tax base weak.
+However, some indices of rate effects and base effects-such as the 1984-1989 growth rate for the BD index with the 1984 base income and the 1994-1999 growth rates for the two BD indices with the 1994 base income-exhibit the opposite signs to the previous ones, thereby implying that the worse fits of the regressions somewhat affect the estimates.
+It follows that although in the current analysis the T-C procedure is not a better method for comparing progressivity measures of tax reforms than the fixed income approach, we can attain the same pattern of changes in the inequality measures as when the fixed income approach is used.